patilaum/mycroft-person-detect-skill/README.md

-# mycroft-person-detect-skill
+## MYCROFT PERSON DETECTOR
+Counts Number of people

+## Description
-This is a mycroft skill which detects the number of person in front of a webcam.
+This skill detects the number of persons in front of a webcam.
-# usage
+In the file __init__.py update
+MODEL_NAME = 'path/to/detection_graph/'

+## Examples
-* how many men are there in front of you
+* "how many men are there in front of you   "
-* how many persons in front of you
+* "how many persons in front of you"

-In file __init__.py change
-MODEL_NAME = 'path/to/detection_graph'
+## Credits
+AUM PATIL